-- FILE PHOTO - SPLA-N fighters stand in front of a grenade launcher captured from Sudan’s Armed Forces (SAF) near Gos village in the rebel-held territory of the Nuba Mountains in South Kordofan, May 1, 2012.
-(Reuters)
+- SPLA-N fighters stand in front of a grenade launcher captured from Sudan’s Armed Forces (SAF) near Gos village in the rebel-held territory of the Nuba Mountains in South Kordofan on 1 May 2012 (Photo: Reuters)

 Al-Sawarmi Khaled, SAF spokesperson said on Friday that the SPLM-N shelled Hamra and El-Ahmier, 15 kilometres east of Kaduglei before to launch a ground attack on Hamra.
 He added that the Sudanese troops repulsed the assailant and killed 50 rebels besides destroying four tanks.

 In a statement he emailed to Sudan Tribune on Saturday, SPLM-N spokesperson Arno Londi said they shelled three positions, Hamra, El-Ahmier and Seref which is located inside Kadugli.
 He further said their forces launched a ground attack on SAF positions in El-Ahmier.

 Arno stressed that SPLM-N forces killed 43 Sudanese soldiers and destroyed two tanks, four vehicles and a big truck.

 He said they lost eight fighters and 21 other suffered minor wounds.

 Arno also denied Al-Sawarmi’s claims that four SPLM-N tanks were destroyed, insisting they lost only two tanks and destroyed two SAF tanks.